|GIANT SUPER RACE

 The Arizona tracks are located in the Glen Canyon geological Group, which is part of late Triassic to early Jurassic strata and supposedly 175 to 100 million years old.

-10 feet, Rowlands' shovel suddenly struck something large and solid.
-The object appeared at first to be a boulder, but excavating around it, Rowlands soon discovered that it was a
+feet, Rowlands' shovel suddenly struck something large and solid.
+The object appeared at first to be a boulder, but excavating around it, Rowlands soon discovered that it was a large rock-

-nape, and attached to a piece around the neck.
-Near the head, and in the same layer, Rowlands dug up a number of smaller objects: a gold ring, a small coffer made of volcanic
+attached to a piece around the neck.
+Near the head, and in the same layer, Rowlands dug up a number of smaller objects: a gold ring, a small coffer made of volcanic pumice (which does

-the age of human civilization, and therefore declared the artifacts fakes.
-Conforming to this prestigious conservative pronouncement, the Little Rock museum promptly took the stone
+of human civilization, and therefore declared the artifacts fakes.
+Conforming to this prestigious conservative pronouncement, the Little Rock museum promptly took the stone head and other

 California, and the rest of the collection was similarly scattered to the four winds.
 Today, the location of even a single object is unknown.

 The bones of a twelve foot tall man were dug up in 1833 by a group of soldiers at Lompock Rancho,California.The skeleton was surrounded by giant weapons, and the skull featured a

 In 1833, soldiers digging at Lompock Rancho, California, discovered a male skeleton 12 feet tall.
 The skeleton was surrounded by caved shells, stone axes, other artifacts.
 The skeleton had

 double rows of upper and lower teeth.
 Unfortunately, this body was secretly buried because the local Indians became upset about the remains.

 Miners in Lovelock Cave, California, discovered a very tall, red-haired mummy In 1911 This mummy eventually went to a fraternal lodge where it was used for "initiation purposes."